ultrabear/dircacher/README.md

 leading to decreased latency when a user is interacting with any part of the filesystem.

 In my experience, this has made my computer noticeably snappier after a reboot and takes very little time to do its work;
-3 HDD RAID5 array with 1M inodes + 256GB SATA SSD with 2M inodes cached completely in 1m45sec.\
+3 HDD RAID5 array with 1M inodes + 256GB SATA SSD with 2M inodes cached completely in ~1m45sec~ 1m22sec (as of 0.4.0).\
 Others are welcome to share their own startup times and experience with `dircacher`, perhaps a table could be made

 ## Installation